 Anyway, two years ago we asked: "When are we going to invade ourselves so that our money is spent here?" (instead of there):

 The Iraq war "stimulates the economy".
 But most of it is not used to stimulate the US economy.

 Unfortunately it stimulates the economies of foreign nations.
 For example, Iraq has billions and billions in budget surplus in their economy.

 There was a case where the bushies took a military cargo plane with 13 tons (5 or so billion) of new $100 dollar bills to Iraq to "make payroll".

 In total, more than 281 million individual bills — including more than 107 million $100 bills — weighing 363 tons were shipped to Iraq.(Official Congressional Report [now missing, italics added, Ron Paul Report]).
 It disappeared like 3 or so trillion dollars of the pentagon budget in 2001.
 No one knows where it is (wink, wink).

 The costs of the Iraq war are projected and tabulated as follows:

-* $341,400,000.00 per day.(Cost of War).
+* $341,400,000.00 per day.(Cost of War, [cf. this and Wayback Machine]).
 That doesn't include war in Afghanistan.
 But hey, what's a few dozen military cargo planes full of your cash or your money going to matter?

 * $14,225,000.00 per hour